 Chains- Your chain will require regular attention.
 The frequency of this attention will depend on the terrain and conditions you are riding in.
 A well cared for chain will extend the life of your complete drivetrain.
 Chains need to be lubricated regularly with a good quality bicycle chain.
 Lube should be applied so that it penetrates each link.
 You want to work the lube into the chain and then wipe any excess off.
 Chains should be cleaned once they start to show signs of dirt collecting on them.
 A chain cleaner can make cleaning your chain quick and easy.
 A Chain Checker is a handy tool to have to monitor your chain stretch.
 Replacing a stretched chain before it has worn out will save you from the costly expense of having to replace your drivetrain.

 Cleaning your Bike - A clean bike is a happy bike.
-That being said your bike will not be happy if you use a pressure washer to clean dirt and grim.
+That being said your bike will not be happy if you use a pressure washer to clean dirt and grime.
 By using a pressure washer you could pack water into the bearings and cause them to rust.
 We suggest grabbing a bucket of clean water (cold is fine), a garden hose and a couple of rags (preferably ones that you don’t mind getting muddy or greasy).
 Having a Park Tool Brush Cleaning kit can help make the job a lot easier and your bike cleaner.

 Trail/Roadside repair- Nobody likes to be stranded out on the trail/road, but the reality is that things happen.
-Being prepared with a small tool kit and spare tube to address these types of things and can help get you back to the trailhead.
+Being prepared with a small tool kit and spare tube to address these types of things can help get you back to the trailhead.

 Pre-ride/Post-ride Checks- Making sure your bike is in proper working order before/after a ride can help with unnecessary wear/tear on your bike.
 Here's a couple of quick videos on things to check and a trouble shooting guide to make sure your bike is preforming at its best.